 Face velocity vs filtration efficiency (source).

-In fact, the CDC released a study stating that the difference between living and infectious particles plays no role in how well they will be collected by a filter.
-The study compared PFE and BFE, and it suggested that BFE tests are not essential on devices that have displayed high PFE filtration.
+In fact, the CDC released a study stating that the difference between living and infectious particles plays no role in how well a filter will collect them.
+The study compared PFE and BFE, suggesting that BFE tests are not essential on devices with high PFE filtration.
 Since PFE filtration is carried out at smaller particle sizes (ASTM F2299, TEB-APR-STP 005x), at higher flow rates, and against more challenge particles (charge neutralised), a device that performs well under these circumstances should also display high BFE.

 Bacterial organisms and viruses are unable to move without assistance, and filters adhere particles preventing them from moving.
 Therefore, a device that performs well in PFE should perform similarly or better in BFE.
 This, in turn, means that devices that perform well in BFE tend to also perform well in VFE due to the similarity of the tests.

 PFE, BFE and VFE are relatively simple concepts, but the different testing standards and specifications make them far more difficult to understand and contrast.
-Thankfully, the standards used to test BFE and VFE are similar and very often comparable.
+Thankfully, the standards used to test BFE and VFE are often similar.

 PFE tests, on the other hand, vary far more.
 Luckily, many standards have similarities or are entirely based on one another.
 The NIOSH PFE standard is the most stringent, and devices tested under this standard typically display higher filtration efficiencies when tested using other PFE standards.